PeterGyger/stevemar.github.io/_posts/2019-02-30-adventures-in-iks.md

 ### Thoughts

 I'm hoping to cram this into a shell script that Travis can run, this is instead of using the Delivery Pipeline.
+And figure out how to host this on a proper URL instead of an IP address.

 Overall, pretty positive, though.